 When I read the book, I was working in marketing at Procter & Gamble – firmly entrenched in the work till you retire, promotion by promotion career model – and quite frankly I was bored.
 On paper my job was amazing, I got to travel around Asia, the US and Europe marketing two of the biggest beauty brands in the world but I found it too cyclical and copy paste what you did last year with new products.
 I decided I wanted to re-design my career and live and breathe the portfolio lifestyle, but for me to do that, I needed to identify my strengths and spend some time honing them.

 I have always loved the geekier side of life and had spent years playing around designing and coding websites and knew that this is what would make me happy in my every day.
-I had also developed a passion for digital and social marketing therefore I made a jump to head up marketing at a media tech start- up and launched Beamly (formally zeebox) into the Australian market.
+I had also developed a passion for digital and social marketing, therefore, I made a jump to head up marketing at a media tech startup and launched Beamly (formerly zeebox) into the Australian market.
 I spent the next 18 months deepening and broadening my digital skills at Beamly, as well as experiencing first hand the risks and pressures of a start-up.

-In the search for ‘balance’, I launched The Design List and The Pantry Candle Co. in my spare time to fulfil my more creative side.
-Being a small business owner myself helped me spot a gap in the market for digital strategy and web design solutions for small business therefore Batters & Co was born, bringing these passions together.
+In the search for ‘balance’, I launched The Design List and The Pantry Candle Co. in my spare time to fulfill my more creative side.
+Being a small business owner myself helped me spot a gap in the market for digital strategy and web design solutions for small business, therefore, Batters & Co was born, bringing these passions together.
 I left my job at Beamly and jumped head-first into managing my own business portfolio.